Eris Huemer Winans, PsyD, LMFT

 resourcefulness and a sense of joy.

-Paula works with adults, children, couples and families using a variety of modalities, including Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Solution Focused Therapy, Psychodynamic Therapy, and Family Systems Therapy.
+Paula works with adults, children, couples and families using a variety of modalities, including Cognitive Behavioral Therapy, Guided Imagery, Solution Focused Therapy, Psychodynamic Therapy, and Family Systems Therapy.
 Paula has experience in treating anxiety, depression, grief, loss, trauma, relationship issues, life transitions, issues of aging, self-esteem and self-empowerment.

 Paula received her Masters degree in Marriage and Family Therapy from Touro University.
 She is also a Certified Life Coach with experience in effectively coaching clients in the areas of relationships, peak performance and the creative arts.